Home EV charging in WA: everything you need to know

 - Smart meter installation (free from Synergy)

-- Compatible EV charger with scheduling
+- A compatible EV charger with scheduling

 - At least one registered electric vehicle

-Solar + EV Charging
+Solar + EV charging

-Solar and EV charging together is where the real savings stack up:
+Solar and EV charging together is where the real savings stack up.

-The Numbers
+The numbers

-- Average EV annual distance: 15,000km
+- Average EV annual distance: 15,000 km

 - Energy required: 2,700 kWh

-- Cost on standard tariff: $864/year
+- Cost on the A1 flat rate: about $864/year

-- Cost on EV tariff: $405/year
+- Cost on the EV Add-On overnight rate: about $513/year

-Modern EV chargers like Zappi can automatically:
+Modern EV chargers like the Zappi can automatically:

 - Detect surplus solar generation